Tensa53/IRUPT/README.md

 is a study that analyzes how unit tests metrics (statement coverage and execution times) can support the optimization of a regression testing campaign in the context of Performance Testing.

-## Methodology Overview
+## Method Overview
 This study compares two method approaches for Test Case Selection on micro-benchmarks:
+#### Upstream Method Approach

 ![upstream](https://github.com/Tensa53/IRUPT/blob/master/img/upstream.svg "upstream")

-**Upstream Method Approach**: aims to reuse the original functional test suites, such as unit-tests classes built with JUnit, to select a subset of it and create a new micro-benchmarks suite able to cover the lines of code affected by performance regressions;
+Aims to reuse the original functional test suites, such as unit-tests classes built with JUnit, to select a subset of it and create a new micro-benchmarks suite able to cover the lines of code affected by performance regressions;

+#### Downstream Method Approach

 ![downstream](https://github.com/Tensa53/IRUPT/blob/master/img/downstream.svg "downstream")

-**Downstream Approach**: aims to firstly create the micro-benchmarks suite, such as JMH classes and then select a subset of it able to cover the lines of code affected by performance regressions.
+aims to firstly create the micro-benchmarks suite, such as JMH classes and then select a subset of it able to cover the lines of code affected by performance regressions.

+#### Obtained Results
+This study answers two Research Question:
+> RQ1: Which is the best algorithm for selecting a subset of micro-benchmarks?

+For the first Research Question, the evaluations are done on the algorithms applied for each of the two approaches.
+The results showed how the downstream approach with DIV-GA is the most effective one, selecting solutions with the highest statement coverage.
+The upstream approach with Quantum Algorithms is the most efficient one, selecting solutions with the lowest execution times.

+> RQ2: Which is the best method approach for creating and selecting micro-benchmarks?

+For the Second Research Question, the evaluations are done on the different configurations of used algorithm and applied approach.
+Based on the well balanced results obtained with DIV-GA and how easy it is to use, in combination with the reliable measurements that can be done through micro-benchmarking thanks to JMH, the downstream approach with DIV-GA is the best configuration compared to all the others analyzed.

-## Methodology Workflow
+## Method Workflow

 ### 0. Configuration Setup
 In order to execute the next phases of the workflow, a setup of the execution environment is necessary.